intel/neural-compressor/examples/tensorflow/object_detection/README.md

 ### q_dataloader Part Adaption
-Specifically, we need to add one generator to iterate the dataset per iLiT requirements.
+Specifically, we need to add one generator to iterate the dataset per Intel® Low Precision Optimization Tool requirements.
 The easiest way is to implement *__iter__* interface.
 Below function will yield the images to feed the model as input.

 ```python
 def __iter__(self):